skhrg/Penn-Summer-Computing-Training/1_Basic_unix_command_line_and_bash/Instructions.md

 # top, htop
 The top command is a useful way to check what's running on the system (similar to the task manager on Windows), and how many resources are being used.
 Processes you control that are causing issues can then be killed with some version of the `kill` command (either separately or from within top).  htop is essentially a prettier version of top.
+Hit `q` to exit.

 Give it a go so you see what it looks like!